 Okay, there’s only one more weight consideration, I promise!

-This is because the tents are built on top of a platform, as we mentioned earlier.
+This is because the tents are built on a platform, as we mentioned earlier.
 Due to this, that platform can break if the weight is exceeded.

 The majority of SUV tents are made of a synthetic fabric called polyester.